For me, it is its relationship to trust and power. The Person-Centred therapist trusts the client to

 resources - so enabling them find their own trust in themselves, and to act upon it.

-The intent of the Person-Centred counsellor is not to fix or to patch-up the 'problem' - it is to enable the client
+My intent as a Person-Centred counsellor is not to fix or patch-up the 'problem' - it is to enable my clients

 to be both mender and maker in their own lives.

 If I notice a client seems to be experiencing persistent, unhelpful thoughts (the issue which

 CBT specifically addresses), rather than set the client homework tasks for combating these

 thoughts (an approach which can make clients feel they are doing something 'wrong'); I would

 flag such thoughts up - and seek to engage the client's own curiosity about what is going on